Right Sliding Panel

 #1.14 File Read/Write Events

-Displays file read/write events of the clicked data object in trend analysis charts and tables.
+Displays file read/write events for the clicked data object in both trend analysis chart and table formats.

 File Read/Write Events